 The BAföG application is still being processed

-If they are in need, they can apply for unemployment benefit II at the Job Centre responsible for their place of residence.
-In the event of a BAföG rejection on the merits, unemployment benefit II is discontinued from the beginning of the following month.
+If they are in need, they can apply for Citizen's Benefit (Bürgergeld) at the Job Centre responsible for their place of residence.
+In the event of a BAföG rejection on the merits, Citizen's Benefit (Bürgergeld) is discontinued from the beginning of the following month.

 BAföG is not sufficient to cover costs